-- Withhold oral feedings initially. - If endoscopy confirms transmucosal injury start steroids only within the first 48 hours. - Carefully evaluate the amount of tissue necrosis before assessing the need for surgical intervention.
+- Withhold oral feedings initially. - ▶ If endoscopy confirms transmucosal injury start steroids only within the first 48 hours. - ▶ Carefully evaluate the amount of tissue necrosis before assessing the need for surgical intervention. - Patients should be instructed to seek medical attention whenever they develop difficulty in swallowing (dysphagia).